draydelosier/youtubeadpopupremove/README.md

 * Click on tampermonkey extension in your browsers extension bar and select >> Create a new  script
 * Copy and paste the code snippet below and save it (ctrl+s) (also provided in the .js file included if you download the zip)
 * open youtube, it should be working
 * if it's not, hit ctrl+shift+r on the youtube tab and then click the tampermonkey icon once more, and verify that the script "Youtube adblock block block" script slider toggle is set to green (toggled on).
+Hit ctrl+shift+r once more for a hard page refresh.
 It should now be working.

 * Note: If you want to verify that its working you can hit ctrl + shift + i on chrome to open the developer console and go to the console tab and you will see "Removed Adblock popup" in the messages if there was a popup on your youtube tab